 Also a plus, most insurance carriers provide a debris removal and site clean-up benefit, however there is an additional out-of-pocket cost.
 Depending on your insurance carrier, the clean-up costs could come from a policy’s dwelling benefit, in the form of a flat fee, or a percentage of the total dwelling limit.
 The average cost to the homeowner is $10,000 to $15,000, however contact your adjuster or agent for details on your specific policy.

 Deciding which site clean-up solution is best for you and your family will depend on many factors, including your policy, budget, and desired project timeline.
 We have worked with families early on in their home rebuilds to help them with this important step in preparation for construction.
 If you are interested in learning more about how to start rebuilding your home after a wildfire or residential fire, please contact the Stillwater Dwellings team at 800.691.7302 or email@example.com.

-In our next post in the series, we’ll be discussing the next steps in the process, including surveying, zoning, and understanding local jurisdiction requirements to streamline permit approvals.
+Part 2 in this series, discusses the next steps in the process, including surveying, zoning, and understanding local jurisdiction requirements to streamline permit approvals.